 - (c) Convening the Determination Panel.
 The Title IX Coordinator will convene a threemember Determination Panel (the "Determination Panel") from a previously established pool of College community members trained to decide cases pursuant to this Policy and sexual misconduct cases.
 In no instance shall the Panel include students.
-In the event that a Responding Party is a teaching faculty member8, at least one of the members of the Determination Panel shall be a tenured faculty member.
+In the event that a Responding Party is a teaching faculty member9, at least one of the members of the Determination Panel shall be a tenured faculty member.
 The Title IX Coordinator will provide the Parties with the names of the persons assigned as the Determination Panel members for their case.
-As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Determination Panel members, the Parties should inform the Title IX Coordinator (in writing) of any conflicts of interest in regard to the selected members assigned to the Determination Panel.
+As soon as possible, but no later than three (3) calendar days after delivery of the identity of the assigned Determination Panel members, the Parties should inform the Title IX Coordinator (in writing) of any conflicts of interest in regard to the selected members proposed to be assigned to the Determination Panel.
 If a conflict of interest is raised regarding any of the individuals assigned to the Determination Panel, the Title IX Coordinator will consider the nature of the conflict and determine if different individuals should be assigned to the Determination Panel.
-The Title IX Coordinator may consult with other College personnel (and shall consult with the chair of the Committee on Faculty Affairs in the case of any conflict of interest with respect to a proposed Determination Panel member who is a teaching faculty member) to assess any conflicts of interest.
+The Title IX Coordinator may consult with other College personnel to assess any conflicts of interest.
 The Title IX Coordinator's decision regarding any conflicts is final.
 The Title IX Coordinator will then submit the Investigative Report to the Determination Panel members and set a subsequent date for the Determination Panel to meet to determine responsibility. - (d) Review and Determination by the Determination Panel.
 The Determination Panel will make a determination as to whether or not the Responding Party is responsible for violating the Sexual Misconduct Policy by having engaged in some or all of the reported conduct.
-The Determination Panel has the authority to accept the Investigative Report without seeking additional investigation, or to ask the Investigator(s) to conduct additional investigation on specific points.
-The Determination Panel, in its discretion, may invite the Investigator(s) to attend a Determination Panel meeting if the Panel believes it would be helpful to have an opportunity to ask the Investigator(s) any questions arising from the Investigative Report.
-The Determination Panel also has the authority, in their discretion, to speak directly with any persons identified in the Investigative Report.
-The Determination Panel, as the ultimate decision-maker in the matter, is provided broad discretion.
+The Determination Panel has the authority to accept the Investigative Report without seeking additional investigation, or to ask the Investigator(s) to conduct additional investigator(s) to attend a Determination Panel meeting if the Panel believes it would be helpful to have an opportunity to ask the Investigator(s) any questions arising from the Investigative Report.
+The Determination Panel also has the authority, in their discretion, to speak directly with any persons identified in the Investigative Report and shall meet with the Panel, as the ultimate decision-maker in the matter, is provided broad discretion.
 In appropriate circumstances, the Title IX Coordinator may give special instructions to the Determination Panel. - (e) Notification of Decision.
 Upon reaching a determination of responsibility, the Determination Panel will provide a written notification of its decision to the Title IX Coordinator.
 If sanctions are necessary, they will be assigned in accord with Section VII.B.5 below.
 The notification will consist of a brief statement of the allegations and the determinations made by the Determination Panel and with respect to a Responding Party who is a student, any sanctions that are imposed pursuant to Section VII.B.4.
-While the notification may, at the discretion of the Determination Panel, include a brief description of the determination process, it will not include any recommendations for sanctions with respect to Responding Parties who are employees or faculty members. - (f) Standard of Proof.
-All findings and determinations of responsibility for a violation of the Sexual Misconduct Policy under the Sexual Misconduct Policy will be made using a preponderance of the evidence standard.
-This standard requires the determination of whether it is more likely than not that a fact exists or a violation of the Sexual Misconduct Policy occurred.
+While the notification may, at the discretion of the Determination Panel, include a brief description of the determination process, it will not include any recommendations for sanctions with respect to Responding Parties who are employees or faculty members.

-8 For purposes of this Policy, the "teaching faculty" is defined by reference to Chapter I, Section A of the Faculty Statutes.
+9 For purposes of this Policy, the "teaching faculty" is defined by reference to Chapter I, Section A of the Faculty Statutes.